Overland Emigrant and Freight Train, Operated by Sprague & Digan, leaving West Main Street, Atchison, Kansas, April 1, 1866, en route to the Far West.

 More Extinct Towns (See Below)

-With its proximity to Missouri, Atchison County, Kansas was one of the first to be populated in Kansas Territory.
-Immediately, the fight between pro-slavery advocates and abolitionists began as settlers from both sides rushed into Kansas in an attempt to establish the state with their own politics.
-Some of the first in Atchison County were a party from Iatan, Missouri, who took claims in the vicinity of Oak Mills in June 1854.
-The following month, a larger group of settlers and those who would become the founders of the county flooded into what would become Atchison.
+With its proximity to Missouri, Atchison County, Kansas, was one of the first to be populated in Kansas Territory.
+Immediately, the fight between pro-slavery advocates and abolitionists began as settlers from both sides rushed into Kansas in an attempt to establish the state with their politics.
+Some of the first in Atchison County were a party from Iatan, Missouri, who took claims near Oak Mills in June 1854.
+The following month, a larger group of settlers and those who would become the county’s founders flooded into what would become Atchison.
 Settlements soon sprang up all over the county, but, like other new territories, only the strongest would survive to the present time.
-Some of these old extinct towns would be very difficult to find, but for the many signs posted by the Future Farmer’s of America years ago.
-Though the signs placed by students of long ago are very helpful in determining the sites of these “lost” settlements, they haven’t been maintained over the years and are sometimes unreadable.
+Some of these old extinct towns would be very difficult to find, but for the many signs posted by the Future Farmers of America years ago.
+Though the signs placed by students long ago are very helpful in determining the sites of these “lost” settlements, they haven’t been maintained over the years and are sometimes unreadable.

 More Extinct Towns: